espressif/esp-at/docs/en/Compile_and_Develop/How_to_download_the_latest_temporary_version_of_AT_from_github.rst

 .. attention::
   **the latest temporary version of AT firmware downloaded from webpages needs to be tested and verified for functionality based on your own product.**

-  **Please save the firmware and download link**, for possible issue debug in your follow-ups.
+  **Please save the firmware and download link**, for possible issue debugging in the future.

 The following steps guide you on how to download the latest temporary version of AT firmware from GitHub.